DUMP: Automated Distribution-Level Curriculum Learning for RL-based LLM Post-training: Experiments and Results

 \textbf{Reward Implementation.} We adopt the rule-based reward mechanism~\citet{shao2024deepseekmath} to provide stable and hack-resistant training signals during RL-based post-training and follow the detailed reward implemetation in Logic-RL~\cite{xie2025logic}.
 Specifically, each model response is expected to follow a structured format with the reasoning process enclosed in \texttt{<think>} tags and the final answer enclosed in \texttt{<answer>} tags.
 The reward system consists of two components:

-\begin{itemize} \item \emph{Format Reward.} A binary reward is assigned based on whether the output strictly adheres to the expected format.
+\begin{itemize} \item \emph{Format Reward.} A binary reward based on whether the output strictly adheres to the expected format.
 If the model includes exactly one well-formed \texttt{<think>} and one \texttt{<answer>} section in the correct order, it receives a reward of \(+1\); otherwise, it receives a penalty of \(-1\).

-\item \emph{Answer Reward.} Conditional on the format being correct, we further evaluate the semantic correctness of the final answer.
+\item \emph{Answer Reward.} We evaluate the correctness of the final answer.
 If the predicted identities fully match the ground truth, the model receives a reward of \(+2\); if the answer is incorrect, \(-1.5\); and if the answer is missing or unparsable, \(-2\). \end{itemize}

 \textbf{Other Implementation Details.} All experiments are conducted on servers equipped with 8 Nvidia A100 GPUs.
 Our method is implemented with VeRL~\cite{sheng2024hybridflow} LLM Reinforcement Learning framework.
 We use GRPO~\cite{shao2024deepseekmath} as the training algorithm and follow standard practice for actor rollout and optimization.
 The actor learning rate is set to \(1e{-6}\), training batch size is set to 128, and the PPO mini-batch size is 32.
 KL divergence regularization is applied to encourage alignment with the reference policy, with a KL loss coefficient of 0.001.
-Each rollout batch contains 16 responses, and we allow for a maximum response length of 20480 tokens during training.
+Each rollout batch contains 16 responses.
+If not specified, we allow for a maximum response length of 20480 and 4096 tokens during training for Qwen2.5-7B-Instruct-1M and Qwen2.5-3B-Instruct, respectively.
 The window size \(k\) and the temperature \(\tau\) in our curriculum learning framework is set to 300 and 0.1, respectively.